rickosborne/getclever/README.md

 # getclever

-Code related to the Clever API and getclever.com
+Code related to the Clever API and getclever.com.

+## Android

+This _should_ work with anything Gingerbread or newer.
+It's not pretty but it gets it done.
+There's a screenshot to show it in use.

+## iOS

+Tested on an iPhone 4 and an iPad 3, both running iOS 6.
+I built this using manual fetch instead of the Clever SDK to show that I can do more than just hook into existing code.
+There's a screenshot here, too.

-## `avg-students-per-section.sh`
+## BASH

 Per the Full Stack Engineer test, use the Clever API to fetch and calculate the number of students per section.